 Corporate Social Responsibility (CSR)

 The Company has a Corporate Social Responsibility Policy (CSR Policy) indicating theactivities to be undertaken by the Company which was duly approved by the Board.
 CSRCommittee of the Board has developed a CSR Policy.

 Internal Control System and their Adequacy

-The Company has adequate system of internal control to safeguard and protect fromloss unauthorized use or disposition of its assets.
+The Company has adequate system of internal controls to safeguard and protect fromloss unauthorized use or disposition of its assets.
 All the transactions are properlyauthorized recorded and reported to the Management.
-The Company is following all theapplicable Accounting Standards for properly maintaining the books of accounts andreporting financial statements.
+The Company is following all theapplicable Accounting Standards for proper maintaining of the books of accounts andreporting financial statements.
 The internal auditor of the company checks and verifiesthe internal control and monitors them in accordance with policy adopted by the company.The Company continues to ensure proper and adequate systems and procedures commensuratewith its size and nature of its business.

 Related Party Transactions